mschuchard/jenkins-devops-libs/docs/Helm.md

 # Helm

 Interacts with Helm.
-Note that you should set the environment variable `KUBECONFIG` in your pipeline with `environment { KUBECONFIG = '/path/to/.kube/config' }` as the `jenkins` user probably does not have one in its home directory and helm requires a valid kube config.
+Note that you should set the environment variable `KUBECONFIG` in your pipeline with `environment { KUBECONFIG = '/path/to/.kube/config' }` as the `jenkins` user probably does not have one in its home directory and helm requires a valid kube config for all commands.

 ### Dependencies